nevsnode/gordon/README.md

 The error-content will be escaped and quoted before, so there's no need to wrap `%s` in quotes.

 **FailedTasksTTL** is the time-to-live for lists that store failed tasks (in seconds).
 When a task fails the `ErrorCmd` is executed.
-Additionally the affected tasks can be stored in separate lists, so they could for instance be re-queued.
+Additionally the affected tasks can be stored in separate lists, so they can be handled later on.
 If this field is not set or 0 this functionality is disabled.